-- "Costamare", the "Company", "we", "our", "us" or similar terms when used in a historical context refer to Costamare Inc., or any one or more of its subsidiaries or their predecessors, or to such entities collectively, except that when such terms are used in this annual report in reference to the common stock, the 7.625% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series B Preferred Stock"), the 8.50% Series C Cumulative Redeemable Perpetual Preferred Stock (the "Series C Preferred Stock") or the 8.75% Series D Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock" and, together with the Series B Preferred Stock and the Series C Preferred Stock, the "Preferred Stock"), they refer specifically to Costamare Inc.; - currency amounts in this annual report and the accompanying prospectus are in U.S. dollars; and - all data regarding our fleet and the terms of our charters is as of March 10, 2017; 18 of our 69 containerships, including five newbuilds on order, have been acquired pursuant to the Framework Deed dated May 15, 2013 (the "Original Framework Deed"), as amended and restated on May 18, 2015 (as amended and restated, the "Framework Deed"), between the Company and its wholly-owned subsidiary, Costamare Ventures Inc. ("Costamare Ventures"), on the one hand, and York Capital Management Global Advisors LLC and an affiliated fund (collectively, together with the funds it manages or advises, "York"), on the other, by vessel-owning joint venture entities in which we hold a minority equity interest (any such entity, referred to as a "Joint Venture entity", and any such jointly-owned vessel, including any vessel under construction, referred to as a "Joint Venture vessel").
+- "Costamare", the "Company", "we", "our", "us" or similar terms when used in a historical context refer to Costamare Inc., or any one or more of its subsidiaries or their predecessors, or to such entities collectively, except that when such terms are used in this annual report in reference to the common stock, the 7.625% Series B Cumulative Redeemable Perpetual Preferred Stock (the "Series B Preferred Stock"), the 8.50% Series C Cumulative Redeemable Perpetual Preferred Stock (the "Series C Preferred Stock"), the 8.75% Series D Cumulative Redeemable Perpetual Preferred Stock (the "Series D Preferred Stock") or the 8.875% Series E Cumulative Redeemable Perpetual Preferred Stock (the "Series E Preferred Stock" and, together with the Series B Preferred Stock, the Series C Preferred Stock and the Series D Preferred Stock, the "Preferred Stock"), they refer specifically to Costamare Inc.; - currency amounts in this annual report and the accompanying prospectus are in U.S. dollars; and - all data regarding our fleet and the terms of our charters is as of February 23, 2018; 18 of our 71 containerships, including one newbuild on order, have been acquired pursuant to the Framework Deed dated May 15, 2013 (the "Original Framework Deed"), as amended and restated on May 18, 2015 (as amended and restated, the "Framework Deed"), between the Company and its wholly-owned subsidiary, Costamare Ventures Inc. ("Costamare Ventures"), on the one hand, and York Capital Management Global Advisors LLC and an affiliated fund (collectively, together with the funds it manages or advises, "York"), on the other, by vessel-owning joint venture entities in which we hold a minority equity interest (any such entity, referred to as a "Joint Venture entity", and any such jointly-owned vessel, including any vessel under construction, referred to as a "Joint Venture vessel").
 See "Item 4.
 Information on the Company-B. Business Overview-Our Fleet, Acquisitions and Newbuild Vessels".